MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-02-episode-47-the-best-of-2008-mix-part-1-the-house-mix.md

 Happy new year to all of the DJ Cruze podcast listeners!

-It's that time of the year when I give you the &#8220;Best Of&#8230;&#8221; mix for the year that has just gone and apologies that it's a day late.
+It's that time of the year when I give you the &"Best Of&#8230;" mix for the year that has just gone and apologies that it's a day late.
 The main reason for this has been trying to choose all of the fantastic tunes to put into the mix.
 It took me about 4 hours of listening to the great house tracks from 2008 to whittle it down to around 60 tracks which I wanted to use.
-There's obviously no way I can get these into a 1 hour house mix so I have decided to do two &#8220;Best Of 2008&#8243; house music mixes.
+There's obviously no way I can get these into a 1 hour house mix so I have decided to do two &"Best Of 2008&#8243; house music mixes.
 This one is the first and it features the best house tracks from 2008 into one CD-length mix with no talking.
 Hopefully I've chosen some of the tracks you love too!

 ### Best Of 2008 Mix – The House Mix Tracklisting

 #### [00:00:00] The Ting Tings – Great DJ (Calvin Harris Remix) – Columbia

 It's been a massive year for the indie band The Ting Tings and also for Calvin Harris as an artist and remixer.
-I loved this cheeky house mix with its infectious &#8220;the drums&#8221; repeated vocal.
+I loved this cheeky house mix with its infectious &"the drums" repeated vocal.
 It sounds like a house track which has come from the 60s or 70s with its almost psychedelic bassline.
 A fantastic track.

 #### [00:06:18] Harris &#038; Spoon feat Sam Obernik – Baditude (Club Mix) – Toolroom Records